aws/aws-iot-device-sdk-java-v2/samples/FleetProvisioning/README.md

   Mqtt5Client client = builder.build();
   builder.close();

-  // We wrap the Mqtt5Client into MqttClientConnection so that we can use the same interface for IoTShadowClient.
+  // We wrap the Mqtt5Client into MqttClientConnection so that we can use the same interface for IotIdentityClient.
   MqttClientConnection connection = new MqttClientConnection(client, null);
-  // Create the Shadow client
+  // Create the Identity client
-  IotShadowClient Shadow = new IotShadowClient(connection);
+  IotIdentityClient identity = new IotIdentityClient(connection);

   ...
   ...